 Our study contributes to three strands of literature.
-First, we contribute to the growing body of empirical research on industrial policy (see Harrison and Rodríguez-Clare (2010); Lane (2020); Juhász, Lane and Rodrik (2024) for overviews of the literature).
-We advance the empirical study of industrial policy by (1) providing a disciplined approach to systematic measurement that can be applied to other settings (e.g., Fang, Li and Lu (2024) applies our approach to granular Chinese policies), (2) providing the first systematic global data on industrial policy activity (applied to the cross-country study of industrial policy and innovation in automobiles in Barwick, Kwon, Li, Wang and Zahur (2024b) and industrial policy and learning-by-doing in semiconductors in Goldberg et al. (2024)), and (3) conducting the first global, cross-country, cross-industry analysis of industrial policy activity.
-Our study aligns with recent comparative measurement exercises, including the accounting-based efforts of Criscuolo, Gonne, Kitazawa and Lalanne (2022) for a sample of OECD member nations and DiPippo, Mazzocco and Kennedy (2022)'s comparative study of seven industrial economies in 2019.
+First, we add to the growing body of empirical research on industrial policy (see Harrison and Rodríguez-Clare (2010); Lane (2020); Juhász, Lane and Rodrik (2024) for overviews).
+We advance the empirical study of industrial policy in three ways: (1) We provide a disciplined approach to systematic measurement that can be applied in other settings (e.g., Fang, Li and Lu (2024) adapt our approach to granular Chinese policies).
+(2) We provide the first global data on industrial policy activity.
+Both our data and model are public resources that enable further comparative work; see applications to crosscountry studies of industrial policy and innovation in automobiles in Barwick, Kwon, Li, Wang and Zahur (2024b), and of industrial policy and learning-by-doing in semiconductors in Goldberg et al. (2024).
+(3) We conduct the first global, crosscountry, cross-industry analysis of industrial policy activity.
+Our study aligns with recent comparative measurement efforts, including the accounting-based work of Criscuolo, Gonne, Kitazawa and Lalanne (2022) for select OECD member nations and DiPippo, Mazzocco and Kennedy (2022)'s comparative study of seven industrial economies in 2019.